Photo via the VOSS Facebook page

 Selecting a drink is no matter to be taken lightly.
 The right drink can bring even the most slumping, sauced-up, drunken fuckhead back to life, animating him through another dance, puke-free.
 Every beverage has its moment, and it’s on you to seize it.

-When sparring with the fridge contents of a convenience store in an affluent area of Bristol, England, I set out to choose just the right drink.
+When sparring with the fridge contents of a shop in an affluent area of Bristol, UK, I set out to choose just the right drink.
 But I sensed an unfamiliar presence dealing me a look of thinly veiled disdain, like a distant, snooty relative silently judging my lifestyle choices.

 I doubled back, looked down, and laughed at Voss looking right back at me, a bottled water with a superiority complex.